-Have you ever heard your teacher say, "Essays are to be 1,000 words or more," and wondered how many pages is 1,000 words?
-Well, we're here to break it down for you, as there are several factors involved, such as spacing, font size, and font type!
+You may have heard your teacher say, "Essays are to be 1,000 words or more."
+But how many pages is 1,000 words?
+We're here to break it down for you, as there are several factors involved, such as spacing, font size, and font type!
 Let's dive right into this game of words and numbers.

 The most common format required for essays is double-spaced, font type Times New Roman, and font size 12pt.
 With that in mind, 1,000 typed words is about four pages.
 The average person types 40 words per minute, so it would take about 30 minutes to finish 1,000 words of writing.

 If you're asked to submit a paper with single spacing, you will be writing two-and-a-half pages.
-If for some reason, you're using 1.5 spacing, it would be around three pages.
+If you're using 1.5 spacing, it would be around three pages.

 An easy way to think of it is that the standard, double-spaced page contains approximately 250 words.
 This makes the math even faster and perfectly lines up 1,000 words and four pages.